 1.Introduction:

-Soil is a complex mixture consisting of mineral and organic components arranged geometrically according to physical and chemical interactions within a complex system consisting of several phases: solid, liquid, gaseous, and biological.
-A critical point that makes this system more complicated is the plant 's requirement of continuous respiration, while the soil moisture must be enough to absorb water and nutrients, implying an appropriate soil physical condition during its growth stages.

-The soil's physical status is responsible for the transportation and storage of nutrients within the soil profile (Guber, 2007), hence the importance of the balance between the liquid and gaseous phases within this system.
+The soil's physical status is responsible the the optimal functioning of chemical and biological properties of the soil.
+For instance, the transportation and storage of plants nutrients within the soil profile (Guber, 2007), is guided by its physical state hence the importance of the balance between the liquid and gaseous phases within this system.

 Soil organic matter (SOM) plays a key role in improving the soil 's physical properties, which improves the water and nutrient absorption (Neelam et al., 2011), soil structure (Dermiyati, 2015), soil moisture content, and reduces soil compaction and bulk density (BD) (Papini et al., 2011).
 The decrease in BD may be due to increased macropores and soil aeration as well as the formation of better soil aggregates, ultimately improving soil total porosity (TP) and water holding capacity (Gangwar et al., 2006).

 There are multiple sources of organic matter added to the soil for example: animal manure, chicken droppings, green manure that can be mixed into the soil (Soomro et al, 2013).
-On the other hand, studies recommend cautious and sustainable use of organic matter sources, sugar beet molasses (a by-product of the sugar industry from sugar beet) represents a source of organic matter in the soil as it provides an easy-to-use and transportable source depending on its low application rates and has proven to improve soil physical and chemical properties (Demir & Cimrin, 2011).
-Long and short-term studies revealed that the amendment with sugar beet molasses increased organic carbon, decreased BD, as well as increased soil aggregates, and increased root growth (Bai et al., 2010).
+Studies recommend cautious and sustainable use of organic soil amended materials and sources as best for the improvement of soil physical properties.
+The sugar beet molasses (a by-product of the sugar industry from sugar beet) represents a source of organic material for the soil.
+It provides an easy-to-use and transportable source depending on its low application rates and has proven to improve soil physical and chemical properties (Demir & Cimrin, 2011).
+Long and short-term studies revealed that the amendment with sugar beet molasses increased organic carbon, decreased BD, as well as increased soil aggregates stabiloity, and increased root growth (Bai et al., 2010).

-OMWW's high organic carbon and humic compound content, as well as its richness of macronutrients, makes it a great soil conditioner with high fertilization potential (Aranda et al., 2016; Vella et al., 2016).
+The OMWW's high organic carbon and humic compound content, as well as its richness of macronutrients, makes it a great soil conditioner with high fertilization potential (Aranda et al., 2016; Vella et al., 2016).
 OMWW also improves soil physical parameters such as structure, TP, BD, and saturated hydraulic conductivity (Belaqziz et al., 2008; Kavvadias et al., 2015).

-SOM affects potato productivity mostly through different mechanisms (Rawal et al., 2024).
+The SOM affects potato productivity mostly through different mechanisms (Rawal et al., 2024).
 Potato crop is one of the most important economic vegetable crops globally and locally and an important source of many nutrients, mineral salts and a range of vitamins.
 It is also considered a clear indicator of the degree of response to the addition of organic matter and its effect on the physical environment of the soil.

-The importance of this research is highlighted by the urgent need to supply the soil with organic matter continuously and take advantage of available agro-industrial residues (molasses and OMWW) to study their effect on soil physical and hydrodynamic properties as well as their impact on potato productivity.
+The importance of this research is highlighted by the need to encourage the supply and recycling of agro-industrial residues as molasses and OMWW to the soil.
+This study t seeks to quantify the effect of the amendment the physical and hydrodynamic properties of the soil as well as their impact on potato productivity.

 2. Materials and Methods